-- 1) To be considered PSH, the project must provide long-term housing to homeless individuals with disabilities and families in which one member of the household has a disability, and supportive services that are designed to meet the needs of the program participants must be available to the household. - 2) To be considered a RRH bed and unit, the project must provide short-term or medium-term assistance (up to 24 months for ESG and CoC Program funded projects, or longer if permitted by waiver), the lease for units must be between the landlord and the program participant, the program participant must be able to select the unit they lease, and the provider cannot impose a restriction on how long the person may lease the unit, though the provider can impose a maximum length of time that grant funds will be used to assist the program participant in the unit. - 3) To be considered OPH, the provider must provide long-term housing that is not otherwise considered permanent supportive housing or rapid re-housing.
+- 1) To be considered PSH, the project must provide long-term housing to individuals with disabilities and families who are experiencing homelessness in which one member of the household has a disability, and supportive services that are designed to meet the needs of the program participants must be available to the household. - 2) To be considered a RRH bed and unit, the project must provide short-term or medium-term housing assistance (up to 24 months for ESG and CoC Program funded projects, or longer if permitted by waiver), the lease for units must be between the landlord and the program participant, the program participant must be able to select the unit they lease, and the provider cannot impose a restriction on how long the person may lease the unit, though the provider can impose a maximum length of time that grant funds will be used to assist the program participant in the unit. - 3) To be considered OPH, the provider must provide long-term housing that is not otherwise considered PSH or RRH.
 HUD's HMIS Data Standards defines two project types that represent the other permanent housing inventory PH: Housing with Services and PH: Housing Only.
-PH: Housing with Services projects provide long-term housing and supportive services for homeless persons, but do not limit eligibility to persons with a disability.
-PH: Housing Only projects provide long-term housing for homeless persons, but do not make supportive services available as part of the project.
+PH: Housing with Services projects provide long-term housing and supportive services for persons experiencing homelessness, but do not limit eligibility to persons with a disability.
+PH: Housing Only projects provide long-term housing for persons experiencing homelessness, but do not make supportive services available as part of the project.
 It is critical to note that the CoC should look at the entire service package of these permanent housing projects, as opposed to what is funded by certain funding streams.
-CoCs should remember that these OPH beds should only be reported if they are dedicated to homeless persons, as outlined in the first paragraph of this section.
+CoCs should remember that these OPH beds should only be reported if they are dedicated to persons experiencing homelessness, as outlined in the first paragraph of this section.